cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 <br>

-## Task 6: "Level Sampling" with Mipmaps for Texture Mapping
+## "Level Sampling" with Mipmaps for Texture Mapping